On the existence and H\"older regularity of solutions to some nonlinear Cauchy-Neumann problems: Introduction

 In Section \ref{sec:GlobalUnifEnEst} we prove the existence of minimizers of $\FF_\vep$ in $\UU_0$ (for every fixed $\vep \in (0,1)$) and we establish the main global uniform energy estimates \eqref{eq:EnBound1} and \eqref{eq:EnBound2}, which play a key role in the proof of Proposition \ref{prop:weaklimit}.
 This is the first main step in our analysis: we show the existence of a sequence of minimizers $U_{\vep_j}$ weakly converging to some function $U$ which is also a weak solution to \eqref{eq:ParReacDiff}.

 In Section \ref{Sec:L2LinfEst} we prove a $L^{2,a} \to L^\infty$ local uniform bound for weak solutions to \eqref{eq:PerProbEpsFf} (see Proposition \ref{prop:L2LinfEstimate}).
-The main difficulty here is to derive a uniform energy estimate.
-Indeed, since problem \eqref{eq:PerProbEpsFf} is elliptic for every fixed $\vep > 0$ but becomes parabolic in the limit as $\vep \to 0$, the best we can expect is to obtain a uniform energy estimate of parabolic type.
-However, the standard parabolic techniques do not work in this framework (see Remark \ref{rem:ParEE}) and new methods that exploit the degeneracy of the equation are used.
+The main difficulty here is to derive a uniform energy estimate: since problem \eqref{eq:PerProbEpsFf} is elliptic for every fixed $\vep > 0$ but becomes parabolic in the limit as $\vep \to 0$, the best we can expect is to obtain a uniform energy estimate of parabolic type.
+We anticipate that the standard parabolic techniques do not work in this framework (see Remark \ref{rem:ParEE}) and new methods that exploit the degeneracy of the equation are used.

 In Section \ref{Sec:OscDecay} we show Proposition \ref{thm:CalphaBound}: under the additional compactness assumption \eqref{eq:ConvergenceOscDecay}, there is a sequence of weak solutions to \eqref{eq:PerProbEpsFf} having locally bounded $C^{\alpha,\alpha/2}$ seminorm.
-As explained in Remark \ref{rem:CompactnessPar}, this compactness assumption is required in order to prove a parabolic version of the so-called ``De Giorgi isoperimetric lemma'' (cf. Lemma \ref{lem:IsoperimetricIneqElliptic}), while, in the pure parabolic setting, such compactness can be derived from the equation itself.
+As explained in Remark \ref{rem:CompactnessPar}, this compactness assumption is required in order to prove a parabolic version of the so-called ``De Giorgi isoperimetric lemma'' (cf. Lemma \ref{lem:IsoperimetricIneqElliptic}).